avatsaev/angular-learning-resources/README.md

 # Angular learning resources

 Curated list of learning resources for Angular, from complete beginner to advanced level.
-Everything you need to learn in chronological order to become professional Angular developer.
+Everything you need to learn in chronological order to become a professional Angular developer.

 # ⇒ Prerequisites